 The UN General Assembly Sponsorship Dataset

-The UN General Assembly Sponsorship Dataset monitors co-sponsorship of draft resolutions at the UN General Assembly (UNGA) for all 193 members states (plus Palestine) from 2009 to 2020.
-In total, it has information on 3,937 L-Documents that form the basis of later resolutions.
-As multiple L-Documents can refer to the same resolution proposal (a root L-Document, followed by revisions or addenda), 2,757 “sequenced drafts” are also made available.
+The UN General Assembly Sponsorship Dataset monitors co-sponsorship of draft resolutions at the UN General Assembly (UNGA) for all members states from 2000 to 2020.
+In total, it has information on 7,109 L-Documents that form the basis of later resolutions.
+As multiple L-Documents can refer to the same resolution proposal (a root L-Document, followed by revisions or addenda), 5,010 “sequenced drafts” are also made available.
 The dataset is based on raw data retrieved from the UN Digital Library.
-It has a total of 28 variables related to drafts metadata, including date, title, originating committee, agenda item, participating groups, related documents, etc.) More importantly, it contains 194 variables on sponsorship by each of the UNGA member states, which allows to identify participating countries for every draft.
+It has a total of 28 variables related to drafts metadata, including date, title, originating committee, agenda item, participating groups, related documents, etc. More importantly, it contains over 190 variables on sponsorship by each of the UNGA member states, which allow to identify participating countries for every draft.
 The dataset offers both simple and more granular measures of country participation.
 Simple measures consist of binary scores indicating whether or not a country co-sponsored a draft.
 But because not all drafts are equally relevant for sponsoring states, two additional indicators are introduced to properly weigh country engagement: priority and ownership.
 These allow to identify which drafts were more attuned to state preferences, based on how soon countries joined and on the extension of their co-sponsors.

 Figure 1: Two sample draft resolutions, their sequence of constitutive L-Documents, sponsoring countries, and attribution of priority and ownership scores.